tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 # Client Authentication

 In this example, the server requests client authentication.
-The client uses an ECDSA certificate with a P-256 key.
+The client uses a certificate with an RSA key, the server uses an ECDSA certificate with a P-256 key.

 >>> GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth
 <<< GenericStream/TlsConnectGeneric.ClientAuthEcdsa/0 client_auth